hjwp/Test-Driven-Django-Tutorial/tutorial05.rst

 Re-running the FT, we get::

-    AssertionError: '100 %: Very awesome' not found in u"Forbidden (403)\nCSRF verification failed.
-Request aborted.\nHelp\nReason given for failure:\n    CSRF token missing or incorrect.\n    \nIn general, this can occur when there is a genuine Cross Site Request Forgery, or when Django's CSRF mechanism has not been used correctly.
-For POST forms, you need to ensure:\nThe view function uses RequestContext for the template, instead of Context.\nIn the template, there is a {% csrf_token %} template tag inside each POST form that targets an internal URL.\nIf you are not using CsrfViewMiddleware, then you must use csrf_protect on any views that use the csrf_token template tag, as well as those that accept the POST data.\nYou're seeing the help section of this page because you have DEBUG = True in your Django settings file.
-Change that to False, and only the initial error message will be displayed.\nYou can customize this page using the CSRF_FAILURE_VIEW setting."
+    AssertionError: '100 %: Very awesome' not found in u'Forbidden (403)\nCSRF verification failed.
+Request aborted.\nMore information is available with DEBUG=True.'

 Pretty helpful, as error messages go.
 Let's add an amazing Django voodoo CSRF tag: